sudhakar2797/Digital-Notice-Board/README.md

 6.Now Navigate to mobile application view home page and display page "DigitalNoticeBoard\Displayboard\controls.php".

-7.click buttons in mobile application view page it will reflect in browser window.
+7.click buttons in mobile application. view "control.php" page clicks will reflect in browser window.

 **before, create "digitalnoticeboard" database in your MySQLcpanel and import "digitalnoticeboard.sql" file into that.